 Demand Side Employment Initiative (DSEI)

 The Department of Rehabilitation (DOR) received a one-time appropriation of $10 million to fund strategic initiatives to increase the employment opportunities for individuals with disabilities.
-With this funding, DOR has created the Demand Side Employment Initiative (DSEI), an employer incentive program to support businesses to expand or start hiring people with disabilities.
+This funding, which ended on June 30, 2024, allowed DOR to create the Demand Side Employment Initiative (DSEI), an employer incentive program that supported businesses in expanding or start hiring people with disabilities.

 EmployABILITY Business Grant